cfrg/draft-irtf-cfrg-hash-to-curve/draft-goldberg-cfrg-hash-to-curve.md

 19. Output (u, f(u))
 ~~~

-Elligator2 can be simplified with projective coordinates. ((TODO: should we write this variant?))
+Elligator2 can be simplified with projective coordinates.

+((TODO: write this variant))

 # Curve Transformations